borisdj/CsCodeGenerator/README.md

 }
 ````

-A) Code to do it with Fluent methods ***.With**Element()*:
+A) Code to do it with Fluent methods [***.With**Element()*]:
-(Fluent calls are composed with BaseElement, when configuring deeper level we need to instanciate with New and call in the scope;
+Fluent calls are composed with BaseElement, when configuring deeper level we need to instanciate with New and call in the scope.
-To be able to get subElements returned to main scope then more extension methods would be needed - one is commented in code: `WithPropertyReturn`)
+To be able to get subElements returned to main scope then more extension methods would be needed - one example is commented in source code: `WithPropertyReturn`.
 ````csharp
 var usingDirectives = new List<string>
 {